Nedhro/PracticeCodes/README.md

 # Practice Codes
-Practices of DS and ALGO
+Practices of DS and ALGO from different sources.